 It is notable that the 650D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Canon G7 X Mark II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.